 How did housing impact the 2008 recession, and what were the ripple effects on homeowners and home prices?

-The 2008 recession was unique because it started in the housing sector with the foreclosure crisis.
+The 2008 recession was unique because it started in the housing market with the foreclosure crisis.
 There was a housing bubble where home prices peaked around 2006, only to come crashing down by about 17%.
 Many people found themselves underwater on mortgages, entering foreclosure or selling at a loss.
-Not only did that bring the housing sector down even further, it also rippled into the financial sector and spread rapidly to create the 2008 Great Recession.
+Not only did that bring the housing market down even further, but it also rippled into the financial sector and spread rapidly to create the 2008 Great Recession.

 Will housing prices drop in a recession?

-If home prices drop, it won’t be significantly.
-Housing is usually relatively stable during a recession, and home prices only fall but 4-6%—if at all.
-For example, in the 2001 tech bubble, home prices actually kept going up.
+If home prices drop, it won’t be significant.
+The housing market is usually relatively stable during a recession, and home prices only fall but 4-6%—if at all.
+For example, in the 2001 tech bubble, sales demand stayed strong and home prices actually kept going up.
 Even though the last recession is fresh in our minds, that isn’t a standard for how all recessions look.

 What are economic indicators that could predict a recession?